Cookie Consent

 By clicking “Accept”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.

-While “browsewrap vs clickwrap” appears to be a popular debate in the sphere of web agreements, legal teams often grapple with the intricate challenge of balancing user experience, enforceability, and compliance when deciding the best fit for their organization.
+While “browsewrap vs clickwrap” appears to be a popular debate in web agreements, legal teams often grapple with the challenge of balancing user experience, enforceability, and compliance when deciding the best fit for their organization.

 On one hand, browsewrap agreements are convenient and non-disruptive but less enforceable.
 Clickwrap agreements, on the other hand, are slightly more disruptive to user experiences but more enforceable in court.